A Particle Algorithm for Mean-Field Variational Inference: Theoretical analysis

 \section{Theoretical analysis}

-In this section, we provide a theoretical analysis of Algorithm \ref{sgd algo}, the particle algorithm with stochastic approximation introduced in Section \ref{sec: a particle algo}.
+We now provide theoretical guarantees for Algorithm \ref{sgd algo}, the particle algorithm with stochastic gradient approximation, and its extension to the block case.
 Recall from Section \ref{subsec: properties of MFVI} that the target distribution $p\in\Pac(\RR^m)$ has density $Z^{-1}e^{-V(\cdot)}$.
-We work under the following two regularity assumptions.
+We mainly work under the commonly used assumption below.

 \begin{assumption}[Strong convexity and smoothness] There exist constants $0 < \alpha \leq L < \infty$ such that for any $\bx\in\RR^m$, we have $\alpha \bI_m \preceq \nabla^2 V (\bx) \preceq L \bI_m$. \end{assumption}